Dopamine – Adon Health Skip to content

 • Stress resistance and emotional control

-A dopamine deficiency or impaired dopamine regulation can cause men to feel "empty", unmotivated or emotionally numb, even if there is no physical illness.
+A dopamine deficiency or a disturbed dopamine regulation can lead men to feel "empty," listless, or emotionally numb, even if there is no physical illness.

 What are the signs of a dopamine imbalance?